Pulover/PuloversMacroCreator/Documentation/Faq.md

 3. Click the *Export* button.

 The EXE file will be saved to the same directory as the script file.

+### How can I avoid/bypass error messages during playback?

+To bypass error messages go to Options > Settings > Playback and check the "Do not display errors" option.

 ### How can I use an active Internet Explorer window without editing the command every time I start PMC?